 To top this off, nearly 40% of savers are pillaging retirement accounts to pay for credit card bills and houses.
 Embarrassingly, although 60% of us save for retirement, the average saver over 55 years old has merely $125,000 in their investment accounts!
 Using our 20x Rule, that translates to a retirement income of just $6,250 per year... ouch!

-You'll notice I have not talked about paying off a mortgage instead of real investing: the current trend in this house-horny land.
-This is because housing provides you with nothing.
-It's a non-productive, no-income generating, costly to maintain arrangement of chipboard, sticks, vinyl, and asphalt.
+You'll notice I have not talked about paying off a mortgage instead of real investing: the current paradigm in Canadian finances.
+This is because a paid off house gives you next to nothing.
+A house is a non-productive, no-income generating, costly to maintain arrangement of chipboard, sticks, vinyl, and asphalt.
 The only thing a paid-off house does is displace about $15,000 of annual expenses... maybe.
-At 20x, your fibre slap-up is worth $300,000 tops in my unemotional, don't-care-about-granite, numbers world.
+At 20x, your source of shelter is worth $300,000 tops in my investment account.

 If you're reading this blog, chances are you at least have some knowledge of the power of self-managing your investments with Questrade, keeping your costs low with index ETFs, and what it means to invest in a disciplined style that generates long-term success.
 This is important!

-The third -- and probably most important factor -- is when you start saving.
+The third—and easily most important—factor is when you start saving.
 Compound interest is a powerful force.
-In a Balanced Portfolio, you can double your money approximately every 12 years with no new contributions.
+In a Growth Portfolio, you can double your money approximately every 12 years with no new contributions using historical data.
 Saving young gives a powerful advantage that's very difficult to make up later.